My name is Dr Crystal Abidin.

 WHAT’S HAPPENING NOW?

-If you’re reading this page in June 2017, I am preparing to start on a two-year research grant awarded by the Swedish Retail and Wholesale Development Council to study the Influencer industry in Swedish fashion houses.
+If you’re reading this page in July 2017, I am preparing to start on a two-year research grant awarded by the Swedish Retail and Wholesale Development Council to study the Influencer industry in Swedish fashion houses.
 The media release about my project is here.
 During this time, I will be Postdoctoral Fellow at the Media Management and Transformation Centre (MMTC) at Jönköping University.
 If you are based in Scandinavia/Europe and would like collaborate, please feel free to write to me.

-For updates on my research works-in-progress and upcoming talks, see here.
+For updates on my upcoming talks, see here.

-I am also the Section Editor of Contemporary Culture for PopAnth, the Editorial Advisor for Trove, and a member of the Advisory Board for Social Media + Society, and a member of the Editorial Board for the Cultural Science Society and Cultural Science Journal.
+I am also the Section Editor of Contemporary Culture for PopAnth, the Editorial Advisor for Trove, a member of the Advisory Board for Social Media + Society, and a member of the Editorial Board for the Cultural Science Society and Cultural Science Journal.
 I write regularly for PopAnth and Cyborgology.
 I completed my PhD at the departments of Anthropology & Sociology, and Media & Communication at the University of Western Australia (UWA) in 2016.
 My research has drawn international accolades, and in 2016 I was named among the 30 Top Thinkers Under 30 by Pacific Standard Magazine.
 Elsewhere, I am active in various research groups in leadership and supporting roles.